snownisha/snownisha/README.md

 ### About Me :
 :mage_woman:I am Snow Nisha Amala Doss<br>
-:books:Currently doing master's degree in Communication and Media Engineering at Offenburg University of Applied Sciences.
+:books:Currently doing master's degree in Communication and Media Engineering at Offenburg University of Applied Sciences <br>
+I am actively seeking for the **internship opportunities** in the field of Python/Django development.
+I have gained a understanding of the Python programming language and the Django web framework through continuous learning.
+I am eager to apply my skills and knowledge in a professional life.